Information for students

 T - Track the speaker

-At The Cumberland School we offer a wide range of sports as part of the curriculum.
+At Cumberland Community School we offer a wide range of sports as part of the curriculum.
 For more information, see our club’s noticeboard, or ask your PE teacher or check on the website here.

 How often do the Student Council and prefects meet?